Ambai Archipelago

-The Ambai Islands chain (Kepulauan Ambai) form an archipelago of small islands off the southern coast of Yapen Island, in Cenderawasih Bay and Papua Province in Western New Guinea, northeastern Indonesia.
+Ambai (kepulauan Ambai) are the archipelago or the chain of islands off the southern coast of Yapen Island, in Cenderawasih Bay and Papua Province in Western New Guinea, northeastern Indonesia.

 Islands

 The archipelago has five main islands, including Ambai and Saweru.
 There are seven medium-size islands and more than 15 smaller islands.
 The land area of the islands is 301.367 km².

 Locations of major islands in the Cenderawasih Bay: